Attendance and absence requests

 Taking your child out of school during term time could be detrimental to your child's educational progress.

 A pupil who takes 10 days absence will only attain 94.7% attendance in the year.
 They will also miss 50 hours of education.
-After 10 days of absence medical documentation may be required in order for the school to authorise any further periods of absence.
+After a period of continued days of absence medical documentation may be required in order for the school to authorise any further periods of absence.

 There is NO entitlement to parents to take their child out of school during term time, however, you may apply to the school for leave of absence if you believe there are exceptional circumstances.